skoolkid/skoolkit/sphinx/source/commands.rst

   INPUT may be a SCR file, or a SNA, SZX or Z80 snapshot.

   Options:
+    -e MACRO, --expand MACRO
+                          Expand a #FONT, #SCR, #UDG or #UDGARRAY macro.
+The '#' prefix may be omitted.
     -f N, --flip N        Flip the image horizontally (N=1), vertically (N=2), or both (N=3).
     -i, --invert          Invert video for cells that are flashing.